 As we all know, you don’t do business in a vacuum.
 In government contracting, your company is affected by factors that are out of your control, such as political decisions around the government’s procurement of products and services and the competitive landscape.
 To help you assess the stability of your backlog and the potential of your pipeline, ask yourself the following:

 - Who are your government clients?
-Are they being cut back (NIH, State Department, Department of Energy, and EPA) or do they have growth in the budget authority (currently DOD and NASA)?
+Are their agencies being cut back or do they have spending growth in the federal budget?

 - How could the political environment affect your sales forecast?
 Are federal budget priorities congruent with your backlog/pipeline forecasts?

 - Who are your competitors?
 Are you a small fish in a big pond?
 Do you have an existing business relationship with the potential customer?
 The government likes to work with companies it has used before.
 Be realistic.
 If you are up against larger organizations with a track record of winning similar jobs, your business may be less likely to win the contract.